Department of Health

 Substance use in Victorian secondary school students

-The Australian Secondary Students' Alcohol and Drug Survey has been conducted in Victoria every three years since 1984, and is part of a broader national study that takes place in schools across Australia.
+The Australian Secondary Students' Alcohol and Drug Survey has been conducted in Victoria every three years since 1984 (with the exception of 2020 due to COVID-19), and is part of a broader national study that takes place in schools across Australia.
 It aims to examine trends in licit and illicit substance use, and identify emerging substances and issues of concern in secondary schools.
+The survey is conducted by Cancer Council Victoria on behalf of the Department of Health.

-The 2017 survey was the twelfth survey in the series.
+The 2022/23 survey was the thirteenth survey in the series.
 It provides details on the patterns of use of a wide range of licit and illicit substances, including alcohol, tobacco, cannabis, amphetamines, methamphetamines, dexamphetamines, hallucinogens, cocaine, GHB, ecstasy, opiates, performance enhancing drugs, tranquilisers, ketamine, inhalants and analgesics.

-Results from the 2017 survey can be found in the Downloads section.
+Results from the 2022/23 survey can be found on the Cancer Council Victoria websiteExternal Link .

 The Australian Institute of Health and Welfare (AIHW)